Facilitate and support a Community of Practice that provides a learning platform for research, education and conservation.

 The Sustainability Research Unit’s focus is to gather and communicate evidence to promote better understanding of the challenges facing society and the natural environment.
 The Unit develops the capacity for the sustainable management of ecological, social and economic systems through community engagement, user-inspired research and training.
 The units objectives are to develop integrated information systems and models, based on good science, to enable more sustainable management of social-ecological systems; provide scientific information about the causes, impacts, consequences and good ecosystem management practices related to climate change; develop and implement strategies to promote sustainability in urban development, tourism, agriculture, forestry, fisheries and biodiversity conservation; offer training courses to raise awareness and build capacity and to promote the health and well-being of society and the ecosystems we are part of.

-Prof Neil Armitage
+Prof. Neil Armitage

 Future Water, University of Cape Town